 Figure 1.
 These are spheres of green tea that have been made using spherification.
 (Image credits: Wikimedia Commons, Jlastras, 2009)

 How does spherification work?
 Like much of food science, it is based on a specific chemical reaction.
 During spherification the food you want to turn into balls is mixed in a blender with sodium alginate.
 Drops of the mixture are then put in a bowl containing calcium dissolved in water.
 As soon as the sodium alginate and calcium come in contact with one another, they undergo a chemical reaction and form a thin gel-like shell surrounding each drop of the food mixture.
 The result is spheres of the food that you can fish out of the calcium bath, rinse, and eat.
-For more details on the chemistry involved, you can check out the related Science Buddies project Juice Balls: The Science of Spherification.
+For more details on the chemistry involved, you can check out the related Science Buddies project Make Popping Boba Balls Out of Your Drinks.

 In this science project, you will make "raviolis" out of yogurt using a complimentary technique, reverse spherification, and investigate how this chemical reaction makes the yogurt raviolis change over time.
 Reverse spherification is used when a food already has calcium in it, like yogurt.
 During reverse spherification a calcium-rich food is dropped in to a bowl containing sodium alginate dissolved in water.
 (This is, as you can see, the opposite or reverse of normal spherification.)
 The same gel-like shell forms around the food as the calcium and sodium alginate react with each other.
 To summarize, spherification involves adding a mixture of food and sodium alginate to a calcium bath, while reverse spherification involves adding a food that already has calcium to a sodium alginate bath.
-To see what the reverse spherification process looks like, check out the video.
+To learn more about reverse spherification and to see what this process looks like, check out this video.

 In this project, because you are dropping spoonfuls of yogurt rather than small droplets of a food mixture in to the sodium alginate bath, the results will be larger blobs of food instead of tiny spheres.
 The blobs resemble pasta raviolis and are referred to as "raviolis" by molecular gastronomy chefs.
 If the yogurt sits in the sodium alginate solution for increasingly longer amounts of time, how does this affect the gel-like layer that forms around the yogurt?
 Will the yogurt get a thicker gel-like layer over time, making the raviolis bigger?
 Or will the gel-like layer not change size once it forms?
 You will use a digital scale and weigh your homemade yogurt raviolis over time to find out.
 So get ready to make some fun, yogurt snacks!